polterguy/hyper-ide/helpers/help-files/07 - Hyper IDE/02 - API.md

 **Notice**, if you add such shell snippets extensions, you should take care of not loosing your files as you upgrade Hyper IDE and/or Phosphorus Five.

+**Notice** - Instead of adding your own template shell snippets, you can also directly execute a _".sh"_ file.
+This allows you to create for instance compiler scripts, and similar types of scripts, as an integral part of your projects, for then to evaluate them directly by opening up the file, and evaluating it due to the _"execute shell snippet file"_ plugin, that's distributed directly out of the box with Hyper IDE.
+You can also easily create your own plugin, which doesn't have to be a part of Hyper IDE, but which creates a plugin Active Event to evaluate _".bat"_ files, if you're on a windows system.

 ### Extending the documentation for Hyper IDE

 Also the documentation is extendible, and allows you to easily add your own documentation.
 All documentation